philrogersuk/100-days-of-code/log.md

 **Today's Progress**: Updates to Stand Sponsorship page.
 Now works on new site and uses new styling

 **Thoughts:**
-- ncomplete; needs the page content adding and styling.
+- Incomplete; needs the page content adding and styling.
 Also need to add the admin tools for this
 - Also migrated test.hendonfc.net to port 443 with the new site and refreshed the database from prod site.
+- Slow work today.

 **Link to work:** https://test.hendonfc.net/GaryMcCannStand